gdscwm/Teachable-Machine/README.md

 Display classification

 ```
+#Get the class accuracy an confidence to display on the label
 text = "Class: {} Confidence: {:.2f}% ".format(class_name[2:], confidence_score * 100)

 # Determine the width of the widest line of text